-More than 125 years ago, Mother Florence Walter, the superior general of the Sisters of Divine Providence at that time, looked out over the land adjacent to Elmendorf Lake on the West Side of San Antonio, and said, “This is the place.
+When the railroad did not extend to Castroville, the Sisters began looking for a new location in San Antonio.
+They were invited by then Mayor Henry Elmendorf to accept a gift of land adjacent to Elmendorf Lake on the West Side of San Antonio.
+Mother Florence Walter, the superior general of the Sisters of Divine Providence at that time, looked out over the land and said, “This is the place.
 Someday, upon this land will stand a beautiful Gothic chapel with twin spires pointing up to the blue Texas sky.”

-On Aug.
-14, 1895, ground was broken for the construction of Main Building and that marked the beginning of what is now Our Lady of the Lake University (OLLU).
-The university traces its founding to that day in August 1895, but it was a year later, on Sept.
-1, 1896, that the doors to Main Building opened to the first students.
+Her vision moved toward reality on Aug.
+14, 1895, when ground was broken for the construction of Main Building and marked the beginning of what is now Our Lady of the Lake University.

 OLLU's milestones over the years: